 How to change it

-Application forms are available at post offices.
+Application forms are available online at gov.uk.
 You will need to complete a PD2 form, which can be done once you have given your legal notice of marriage.
-You must send a passports for newlyweds and civil partners form with your application.
+You must send the passports for newlyweds and civil partners form with your application.
 It must be signed by the religious minister or registrar who will conduct the ceremony.
 This should then be sent to the passport office, together with the application for a passport or amendment to your passport.